kranthiAdd/kranthiAdd/README.md

 - 👀 I’m interested in Learning Science, Artificial Intelligence, Digital Twins
 - 🌱Currently working on Sentiment Analaysis tools
 -
-- 📫 How to reach me : kranthi.addanki@jcu.edu.au
+- 📫 How to reach me : email kranthi.addanki@jcu.edu.au

 <!---
 kranthiAdd/kranthiAdd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.